Chicken and Apricot Tagine

 This recipe is the ultimate family meal, it is comforting, fall-apart tender and full of natural sweetness from the apricots and honey.
 Though it takes an hour to cook, all that time is in-active cook time which means that you can walk away as the dish finishes itself.
 To me that makes an easier dish than one I have to constantly stir, even for 20 minutes.

-If you own an Insta Pot or Crock-Pot, this is the perfect recipe to use for either.
+If you own an Insta Pot or Crock-Pot, this is the perfect recipe to use (see below for Crock-Pot instructions).

 3 tablespoons olive oil